Gabrielle's D-PlanWhat's a D-Plan?

 SpringOn CampusFavorite Class: Women Writing Memoir

-I was really dreading having to fulfill my literature distributive requirement because I don't particularly enjoy old english literature, but I found this class that allowed me to read 7 memoirs and write my own
+I was really dreading having to fulfill my literature distributive requirement because I don't particularly enjoy old English literature, but I found this class that allowed me to read seven memoirs and write my own

 SummerOn CampusFavorite Class: The Written Judicial Opinion

 I opted to take only two classes during this term, which gave me more time to socialize and focus on the two classes I was taking.
 This was the first term I began running on campus and I took leadership roles in a few clubs

 I was working at a small business in Georgetown, D.C. that did strategy and development work for non-profit organizations.
 One project I worked on was the National Women's History Museum.
 The #adulting life was awesome